yuriishizawa/yuriishizawa/README.md

 ### Hi there 👋

+- 📚 MSc. in Hydraulic Engineering and Sanitation at University of São Paulo
 - 🔭 I’m currently working on Data Science
 - 🌱 I’m currently learning Julia
 - 📫 How to reach me: yuriishizawa@gmail.com